d3/d3-scale/README.md

 <a name="band_paddingInner" href="#band_paddingInner">#</a> <i>band</i>.<b>paddingInner</b>([<i>padding</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")

-If *padding* is specified, sets the inner padding to the specified value which must be in the range [0, 1].
+If *padding* is specified, sets the inner padding to the specified number which must be less than or equal to 1.
 If *padding* is not specified, returns the current inner padding which defaults to 0.
-The inner padding determines the ratio of the range that is reserved for blank space between bands.
+The inner padding specifies the proportion of the range that is reserved for blank space between bands; a value of 0 means no blank space between bands, and a value of 1 means a [bandwidth](#band_bandwidth) of zero.

 <a name="band_paddingOuter" href="#band_paddingOuter">#</a> <i>band</i>.<b>paddingOuter</b>([<i>padding</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")

-If *padding* is specified, sets the outer padding to the specified value which must be in the range [0, 1].
+If *padding* is specified, sets the outer padding to the specified number which is typically in the range [0, 1].
 If *padding* is not specified, returns the current outer padding which defaults to 0.
-The outer padding determines the ratio of the range that is reserved for blank space before the first band and after the last band.
+The outer padding specifies the amount of blank space, in terms of multiples of the [step](#band_step), to reserve before the first band and after the last band.

 <a name="band_padding" href="#band_padding">#</a> <i>band</i>.<b>padding</b>([<i>padding</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")